systemd/mkosi/mkosi/resources/mkosi.md

   are not available when this option is used.
 Implied for `tar`, `cpio`, `uki`, and `esp`.

+`CompressLevel=`, `--compress-level=`

+: Configure the compression level to use.
+Takes an integer.
+The possible values depend on the compression being used.

 `OutputDirectory=`, `--output-dir=`, `-O`

 : Path to a directory where to place all generated artifacts.
 If this is